 Reed can literally get craft in his adventure, creating useful items to arm him to explore more dangerous areas.
-Empowering yourself will let you solve quests easier, and let you uncover the secrets in this Switch mystery game.
+Empowering yourself will let you solve quests easier, and let you uncover the secrets in this intriguing game of mystery.

 Chicken Police Paint It Red!